hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 ### KEK Rotation: on-demand and manual

-KEK rotation is not automatic and must be triggered explicitly from the ouside.
+KEK rotation is not automatic and must be triggered explicitly from the outside.
 The procedure differs between the two envelope variants:

 === "Keyset-based (`TINK/AES_GCM_ENVELOPE_KEYSET`)"
     The KEK is a Tink keyset.
 Rotation follows the standard Tink keyset rotation process: add a new key to the keyset, promote it to primary, and keep the old key for decryption of existing ciphertexts.
 Update the `cipher_data_keys` configuration accordingly.
 All newly created DEK sessions will be wrapped with the new primary key.
 Existing ciphertexts remain decryptable as long as the old key is still present in the keyset.